lorenzopol/SimBCR-v2/README.md

 #### Custom inputs: developer mode
 If you really want to dig deeper into customization you can edit the `InputParser` instance in `main.py` by adding any of the available keys present in `InputParser.default_main_R_args` (check `InputParser.py`) as a kwarg.
 For example, replacing the current creation of `InputParser` with `
 InputParser(args, smh_mode = "naive", smh_prob = 100/350)` will cause the simulation of a variable region where each 350 nucleotides 100 will get mutated in a random way.
-Keep in mind that the key (smh_mode here) need to be present in `InputParser.default_main_R_args` and the value ("naive" here) should be treated as a raw R input.
+Keep in mind that the key (smh_mode here, no quotes!) need to be present in `InputParser.default_main_R_args` and the value ("naive" here) should be treated as a raw R input.
-Using custom inputs in this way is NOT recommended and, as stated above, please refer to the [original documentation](https://immunesim.readthedocs.io/en/latest/parameters.html) if you need more information.
+Using custom inputs in this way is NOT recommended and please refer to the [original documentation](https://immunesim.readthedocs.io/en/latest/parameters.html) if you need more information.

 ## Develop timeline from 24/12/23 on: